kennethrdzg/proyectosAcademiaJava/week-3/design-patterns/observer/README.md

 Most programs don't reach a 100% coverage, but a good developer should attempt to reach a high coverage percentage nonetheless.

-After the coverage, the IDE will highlight in green all instructions that were executed, will instructions that weren't executed will be highlighted with red color.
+After the coverage, the IDE will highlight in green all instructions that were executed, while instructions that weren't executed will be highlighted with red color.

-We can also observe the coverage percentage in the bottom pannel, with out program reaching a 91.2% coverage.
+We can also observe the coverage percentage in the bottom panel, with our program reaching a 91.2% coverage.

 ![Coverage percentage](./img/coverage.png)